rcarrata/rcarrata.github.io/_posts/2021-07-01-traffic-flow-ovn2.md

 comments: true
 ---

-How you can monitor and analyse the network flow records of Openshift in a graphical and execute search queries for specific values?
+How can you monitor and analyse the network flow records of Openshift in a graphical way and execute search queries for specific values?
 And how to have some dashboards in order to expose this information for your SREs or team members?

 This is the second blog post about Monitor and analysis of Network Flow Traffic in Openshift and it's based in the [Monitoring Network Flow Traffic in Openshift](https://rcarrata.com/openshift/traffic-flow-ovn/) blog post.
 So if you didn't check it, go ahead and take a look! :)

 ## Overview

 Now that we can collect the network flows of our network traffic in the Openshift clusters using OVN Kubernetes CNI plugin our job is done right?
-But if you checked the last blog post, the amount of network flows collected is massive, and without the proper categorization is hard to search anything valuable without using greps in each flow and deep dive a lot in every record collected.
+But if you have checked the last blog post, the amount of network flows collected is massive, and without the proper categorization it is hard to search for anything valuable without using greps in each flow and deep dive a lot in every record collected.

-But this is the only way to do it?
+But is this the only way to do it?

-How about to collect the network flows and aggregate them in a central point to visualize after and create dashboards in order to expose and consume the information in a nicer way?
+How about collecting the network flows and aggregating them in a central point to visualize after and create dashboards in order to expose and consume the information in a nicer way?
 And if we use a stack that is well known in Openshift like the Elastic Stack?

 * Elasticsearch - We will use ES as our network flow store, that will be where the flow records in sFlow format will be stored.
-* Kibana - this will be our the UI component that we can use to view the flow records, graphs, dashboards, etc.
+* Kibana - this will be our UI component that we can use to view the flow records, graphs, dashboards, etc.
 * Logstash - Logstash dynamically ingests, transforms, and ships your data regardless of format or complexity.
 We will use a specific implementation of Logstash called [ElastiFlow](https://github.com/robcowart/elastiflow)

 You can use the ECK Operator, as a [very nice Openshift article](https://www.openshift.com/blog/run-elastic-cloud-on-kubernetes-on-red-hat-openshift) describes.